ChillkroeteTTS/Comparison-of-Two-Optimization-Methods-for-Operating-a-Smart-Home-Power-Grid/readme.md

 # Internship Report
-The code in this repo is not executbale because it depends on non public data and code.
+The code in this repo is not executable because it depends on non public data and code.
 Especially the code for the HAL algorithm is missing.

 ## Directory Overview